From healthcare and education to cultural activities and the general cost of living, we review the positives and negatives of living in Austria.

 High quality of life

 The quality of life in Austria is very high.
 In fact, a 2019 global study placed Austria in second place for quality of life.
 Additionally, Vienna has topped the list of Most Livable Cities in the world for ten straight years.
-Between the clean alpine air, efficient public transport, and high-quality healthcare and education, Austria is certainly impressing its residents.
+Austria also ranks highly when it comes to press freedom, women’s rights, and human rights.

 Public transport in Austria is excellent and punctual, and buses, trams, and metros operate extensively within cities.
 Between cities, you can take the ÖBB Railjet which can travel at a whopping 143 miles per hour.
 You might not even notice that, however, as you relax in your ergonomic chair and enjoy using the free Wi-Fi.
 You can read more about public transport in Austria in our helpful guide.